-The 2014 Undergraduate Research Associates in Astrobiology Program is a 10-week program for undergraduate candidates.
-The Research Associates work with a mentor and participate in weekly seminars, laboratory visits, and a field trip to Greenbank Radio Observatory.
+The 2015 Undergraduate Research Associates in Astrobiology Program is a 10-week program for undergraduate candidates.
+The Research Associates work with a mentor and participate in weekly seminars and laboratory visits.
 The UR-AA program culminates with a poster presentation and a brief seminar given during the last week of the program in a NAI Forum in Astrobiology Research (FAR) Seminar.
-More information on our program can be found at 2014 Internship Page.
+More information on our program can be found at 2015 Internship Page.

 Pleae email your application to Corinne.M.Eby@nasa.gov